juxhouse/bela-resources/API.md

 Elements with only 2 segments in their path, such as the examples above, can be added as contents to other elements.

 Elements with 3 or more path segments, however, have their containment predefined by their path, much like folders and files in a filesystem.
 They cannot be added as contents to other elements.
-In this example, each elements is contained by the element above it:
+In this example, each element is contained by the element above it:
 ```
 - service|Billing (type: service)
 - service|Billing|billing (type: package)